Services

 Workshops

 These include in-person and online instruction focused on various aspects and implementations of preventive conservation.
-Workshops are designed to assist institutions (museums, galleries, historic homes, etc.) and individuals (artists, preparators, etc.) with preventive conservation techniques.
+Workshops are designed to assist institutions (museums, galleries, historic homes, etc.) and individuals (artists, preparators, etc.).

 About